mitchweaver/bonsai/FAQ.md

 Busybox is a suite of minimal, unfortunately [GPL](http://busybox.net/license.html), programs with the same goals as our `sbase`, `ubase`, and `hbase`.

 While it is a good collection, our userland is *much smaller*.
+Our `sbase` and `ubase` are also built *"box-style"* as popularized by `busybox`.

-If you would like to use busybox instead however, you can.
+If you would like to use busybox instead however, you can!

 Perhaps in the future we will add a `core-system-busybox` alternative to `core-system`.